Skip to main content

 DataValueNotFoundException

-Denotes that data value was not found.
+Indicates that the data value was not found.

 DataDomainNotFoundException

-Denotes that data domain was not found.
+Indicates that the data domain was not found.

 UndefinedTelcoException